Aditya937172/pacios/README.md

 ## Features

+### Core signal engine
-- **6-agent signal engine** — each agent contributes a view (Bullish / Neutral / Bearish) before the meta signal is decided
+- **6-agent team** — each agent (market, funding, liquidation, sentiment, narrative, orderbook) contributes a Bullish/Neutral/Bearish view independently before the meta signal is decided
-- **100% real Pacifica data** — no mock feeds, no placeholders; live prices, orderbook, funding, and liquidations
-- **altFINS integration** — external short/medium/long-term trends, momentum scores, conviction layer per symbol
+- **Real Pacifica data only** — 100% live feeds from Pacifica's perp DEX, no mocks or placeholders
+- **Async parallel context builder** — all agents + external data fetched in parallel using `asyncio.gather` for minimal latency
+- **Stable signal shapes** — every route returns predictable, versioned JSON so frontend and analyst never break on missing fields

+### External analytics layer
+- **altFINS API** — pulls structured short/medium/long-term trends, RSI, MACD, volume score, ATR, and altFINS signal feed per symbol; includes a conviction rating (aligned / conflicted / low / unknown) that tells you whether altFINS agrees with the internal signal
-- **Elfa sentiment** — smart-money account scores and positioning signals
+- **Elfa sentiment scores** — smart-money account activity and positioning data surfaced as a per-symbol sentiment signal
-- **Tavily-powered news** — per-symbol web search summarized into headlines and top themes (ETF inflows, regulation, macro, etc.)
+- **Tavily-powered news** — per-symbol real-time web search summarized into top themes (ETF inflows, regulation, macro, liquidations, hack) and 2–3 latest headlines with source and timestamp

-- **Backtesting + session accuracy** — every signal is backed by 30-day performance stats and intraday accuracy
+### Signal quality & evaluation
+- **30-day backtest** — every symbol carries a win rate, average PnL %, and trade count from historical signal replay
+- **Session accuracy** — real-time counter of how many signals have been correct today, with the last signal direction and outcome shown on the dashboard
+- **altFINS vs internal alignment** — explicit `alignment_with_signal` field showing whether external data reinforces or conflicts with the internal decision

+### Analyst Q&A
-- **NeMo/Claude analyst** — full MCP-driven analyst that explains the signal in plain language and answers any market question
+- **NeMo/Claude analyst** — MCP-powered analyst that receives the full context (all 6 agents + signal engine + altFINS + Elfa + Tavily + backtest + session accuracy) and answers any market question in plain language
-- **Telegram alert system** — subscribe per symbol, choose BUY/SELL/BUY_OR_SELL trigger, get a ping when the signal flips
+- **Model routing** — uses a fast Haiku-class model for normal questions and escalates to a Sonnet-class model only when the question is clearly complex or the answer quality is low, keeping costs minimal
+- **Safe fallback** — if external models are unavailable, the analyst returns a structured fallback message instead of crashing the route

+### Real-time Telegram alerts
+- **Per-symbol subscriptions** — subscribe any symbol with `BUY`, `SELL`, or `BUY_OR_SELL` trigger conditions
+- **Signal-flip detection** — backend watches for state changes and fires alerts only when a symbol transitions into the subscribed trigger state
+- **Rich alert messages** — each Telegram message includes symbol, current signal decision, altFINS view, and top news themes for full context
+- **Test endpoint** — `/apialert/test/{symbol}` lets you send an immediate test alert to verify your setup at any time

+### Dashboard
+- Global symbol selector across all Pacifica markets
+- Primary signal strip: price, decision, confidence, altFINS + news summary
+- 6-agent pills with individual Bullish/Neutral/Bearish + reason per agent
+- altFINS block: short/medium/long trend, conviction, signal count
+- News block: top themes as chips + latest headlines
+- Backtest + session accuracy panel
+- Claude/NeMo analyst Q&A panel
+- Telegram alerts panel with toggle, trigger selector, and "Send test alert" button

+### Developer / debug
-- **Debug context route** — `/api/debug/context/{symbol}` exposes the full enriched context for any symbol for inspection
+- `/api/debug/context/{symbol}` — returns the full enriched context JSON for any symbol, including all agents, signal engine, altFINS, news, backtest, and session accuracy, useful for verifying data correctness
-- **Multi-symbol support** — BTC-USDC, ETH-USDC, SOL-USDC, BTC-PERP, and any derivable symbol; unknown symbols degrade safely
+- Multi-symbol robustness: unknown or low-liquidity symbols degrade safely with `altfins.available = false` and `news_context.available = false` instead of crashing

 ---